-- iii.
-The total exchange loss arising from significant foreign exchange variation on the monetary items held by the Group amounted to \$615 and \$4,338 for 2022 and 2021, respectively. - (b) Price risk
+iii.
+The total exchange gain arising from significant foreign exchange variation on the monetary items held by the Group amounted to \$1,068 of profits and \$615 of losses for the years ended December 31, 2023 and 2022, respectively.

+(b) Price risk

-The Group's investments in equity securities comprise hybrid instrument issued by the foreign enterprise.
-The prices of hybrid instrument would change due to the change of the future value of investee companies.
-If the prices of these hybrid instrument had increased/decreased by 1% with all other variables held constant, post-tax profit for the years ended December 31, 2022 and 2021 would have increased/decreased by \$14,682 and \$14,554, respectively, as a result of gains/losses on equity securities classified as at fair value through profit or loss.
+The Group's investments in equity securities comprise hybrid instruments issued by the foreign enterprise.
+The prices of hybrid instruments would change due to the change of the future value of investee companies.
+If the prices of these hybrid instruments had increased/decreased by 1% with all other variables held constant, post-tax profit for the years ended December 31, 2023 and 2022 would have increased/decreased by \$15,505 and \$14,682, respectively, as a result of gains/losses on equity securities classified as at fair value through profit or loss.